| The Beijen/Beyen Family Site by Laurens Beijen |

 |

-The map on the right shows the area of Hengelo in Twente (the eastern part of the province of Overijssel) in the middle of the nineteenth century.
+The map below shows the surroundings of Hengelo in Twente (the eastern part of the province of Overijssel) in the years 1830-1850.
 In that time Hengelo was a rural town, and it had no more than a few thousand inhabitants.
+Other places and hamlets that play a role on this page and the next two pages are Weerselo (at the top), Woolde (west of Hengelo), Deurningen (in the middle), Rossum (top right) and Hasselo (southwest of Deurningen, hardly visible).
 The origin of the Hengelo family Beijen laid in this area.